UnGast/temperature-logger/backend/README.md

 ```
 - type: ds18b20
   id: <choose an arbitrary unique integer id>
-  position: <string describing the position so that the sensor can be identified on the dashboard>
+  position: "<string describing the position so that the sensor can be identified on the dashboard>"
-  device_id: <the unique id of the sensor in the one wire protocol>
+  device_id: "<the unique id of the sensor in the one wire protocol>"
   correction_offset: <a value added to the sensor readout for correction purposes>
 ```